roop/roop.github.io/_posts/2014-06-27-arrays-in-swift-beta-2.md

 Therefore, the following operations are disabled on `let` Arrays:

- 1. Appending elements requires a realloc, which can change the buffer pointer
+ 1. Appending elements can potentially require a realloc, which can change the buffer pointer
  2. `unshare()`, which can change the buffer pointer
  3. Replacing a range of items with some items (either using `replaceRange` or like `a[1..5] = [42, 43]`), which can potentially